 Photo: Silver Creek Garden

 Cultivating tomatoes is very easy to do by starting your own seeds.
-Greenhouse starts are quite limited, so in order to taken advantage of the many variations in tomatoes, this will necessary.
-You can find tomato seed for yellow, green, black, red or pink tomatoes.
+Greenhouse starts are quite limited in variety, so in order to taken advantage of the many variations in tomatoes, this will necessary.
+You can find seeds for yellow, green, black, red or pink tomatoes.
 Expect to see different leaf types, as well as dwarf plants.
 Both full size, as well as smaller globes are standard, as well as salad tomatoes, such as cherry or grape varieties.

-To start tomato seeds, a sterile seed-starting mix is recommended.
+To start tomato seeds, a seed-starting potting mix is your best option.
 Moisten the soil mixture and pat into your planting container firmly.
 With a standard pencil, drill two holes about ¼ deep.
-Place one tomato seed, of the same variety, in each hole and cover with soil.
+Place one tomato seed in each hole and cover with soil.
 Keep the soil moist and you can expect to see germination within 5-7 days.

 Once you have been growing your tomato plants for around six weeks, you will need to begin thinking about planting them outside.
 Many people make the mistake of introducing the adolescent plants to the outdoor environment suddenly and failure can be the result.

 Give yourself a week to adjust your plants, or harden them.
 Leave them outside for about an hour on the first day and gradually increase the time until they have spent a full day in their outside environment.
 Don't forget to pay closer attention to watering tomato plants, as they will dry out quicker.
 Once properly hardened, they can planted in your garden.